 Can Alcohol Cause Depression?

 Can alcohol cause depression?
 Alcohol and depression can both cause neurotransmitter imbalances.
 Like other psychoactive substances, alcohol inhibits the release of pleasurable neurotransmitters.
-When you suffer from depression, you typically have a serotonin shortage.
+When you suffer from depression, you typically have a shortage of serotonin.
 Suffering from a co-occurring condition can increase your risks of using drugs and alcohol as an unhealthy method of self-medicating.
-While drugs and alcohol can create temporary euphoria and alleviation of symptoms, they ultimately worsen co-occurring disorders.
+While drugs and alcohol can create temporary euphoria and alleviate symptoms, they ultimately worsen co-occurring disorders.

 Your brain connects alcohol with pleasure when you become intoxicated, which can lead to changes to your pleasure and reward center.
 Over time, your brain may only release neurotransmitters when you drink.
 If you have depression, experiencing neurotransmitter depletion following alcohol intoxication can aggravate your mental health symptoms.